canonical/multipass/BUILD.windows.md

 You will need to download the latest version of yasm from: https://www.tortall.net/projects/yasm/releases/yasm-1.3.0-win64.exe

 This is a stand-alone binary, so you'll need to either copy it to a directory in your PATH or use "-DCMAKE_ASM_NASM_COMPILER=/path/to/yasm" in the cmake command.
 However, if you do copy it in your path, you will need to rename it to 'yasm.exe' in order for cmake to detect it.
+Alternatively, create a symlink with `mklink` in an administrator command prompt (e.g. `mklink yasm.exe yasm-1.3.0-win64.exe`)

 You may need to clean your build directory and run cmake again to pick up the yasm assembler path.